false-schemers/sharpF/README.md

   *  `get-environment-variable`, `system`

-## C Compatibility
+## Interoperability with C code

 #F memory model was designed to be C-friendly. #F programs can freely
 use pointers to C objects because #F's garbage collector does not scan pointers pointing outside its heap.
-For C objects requiring finalisation, the collector provides support for a finalisation call.
+For #F's wrapped C objects requiring finalisation, the collector provides support for a finalisation call.
 Finalization procedures are registered on per-datatype basis, e.g.: